 Maintaining close connection with users, who were often leading innovators themselves like Gunnar Holmgren, Horst Wullstein, Fritz Zöllner and others, has always been a key element at ZEISS.

-Dr. William F. House pioneered the use of surgical microscopes and enabled astronaut Alan Shepard Jr to walk on the moon!
-Dr. William F. House known as the Father of Neurotology developed a variety of new concepts in otology.
+Dr. William F. House pioneered the use of surgical microscopes and enabled astronaut Alan Shepard Jr to walk on the Moon!
+Dr. William F. House, known as the Father of Neurotology, developed a variety of new concepts in otology.
 ZEISS shares this commitment.

 ZEISS has been a pioneering force in the development of surgical microscopes since the 1950s.
 We continue to innovate technologies to keep you on the leading edge of patient care.
 In fact, the first surgical microscope used in ENT surgery was from ZEISS.
 The first microscope you used during surgery was probably from ZEISS, as well.
 No other company has such a long history of expertise in this field.
 We believe that a microscope should enhance your performance and aid your decision-making.
 You need more than excellent magnification and illumination, you need state-of-the-art visualization, so that you can fully focus on your patient.
 We understand.

-72% of ENT physicians report neck and back pain, and over half of these attributes it directly to ENT surgery.1 You need a visualization system that is ergonomically designed and does not contribute to musculoskeletal disorders.
+72% of ENT physicians report neck and back pain, and over half of these attribute it directly to ENT surgery.1 You need a visualization system that is ergonomically designed and does not contribute to musculoskeletal disorders.
 One with the flexibility to ensure that every position is covered, designed for maneuverability, precise positioning, and with stability that you can rely on.
 You need a visualization system with enough range and clearance so you can see, move and operate easily.
 With complete freedom of movement, you can fully concentrate on your patients.
 We understand.

 Today’s operating environment is high tech.
 Your visualization system needs to be fully integrated within this new landscape.
 Smart and simple to use, it should be able to record and connect, so others can see what you see, and experience what you experience.
 In an increasingly digital world, data should be seamlessly accessible, transferrable and secure.
 With smooth communication and effortless connection, you can provide even better patient care.
 We understand.